William Fairfax: Life in the Virginia colony

-Initially, William Fairfax lived in Westmoreland County.
+Fairfax initially lived in Westmoreland County.
 The governor's Council appointed him to the Westmoreland County Court in 1734, to the King George County Court in 1737, and to the Prince William County Court in 1741.

-Initially, William Fairfax lacked authority to issue land grants for the proprietary because Thomas Lord Fairfax had learned of King Carter's using that agency power to enrich himself and his family.
+Fairfax lacked authority to issue land grants for the proprietary because Thomas Lord Fairfax had learned of King Carter's using that agency power to enrich himself and his family.
 For example, in 1727 King Carter himself patented 11,000 acres in 1727, another 19,000 in 1729, and his sons George took grants for 6,243 acres in and Landon Carter took grants for 14,419 acres in June 1731.
 Moreover, Thomas Lord Fairfax visited the Virginia colony in 1737 to secure a survey to determine the proprietary's boundaries, then returned to England to argue his case before the Privy Council, despite conflicting land grants and over the opposition of several of the colony's leaders.
 In 1739, Lord Fairfax granted William Fairfax the power to make land grants, after reserving for his own use 12,588 acres on the Potomac River near the Great Falls (which contained mineral deposits and after William Fairfax had confirmed that claim by obtaining a survey).
 William Fairfax then started to build his legacy, albeit not as boldly as had King Carter.
 He granted an adjacent 5,560 acres to John Colville, who in turn granted that land to William Fairfax.
 Catesby Cocke, who had begun as clerk of Stafford County in 1728 and who became the Prince William County clerk in 1738 (and would become the first Fairfax County Clerk in 1742) in May 1739 acquired 13,089 acres in 18 separate grants from William Fairfax.

 From 1738 to 1741, William Fairfax and his second wife Deborah Clark lived along the lower Potomac River.
 He picked out a site for a home overlooking the river adjacent to the Washington family's estate, which was later known as Mount Vernon.
 Fairfax commissioned a two-story brick home, which was completed in 1741 and named Belvoir Manor.
 He and his descendants lived there for the next 32 years.
-He commissioned master carpenter Richard Blackburn to construct parts of Belvoir and other projects, and his friend may have also serve in the long session of the House of Burgesses discussed below.
+He commissioned master carpenter Richard Blackburn to construct parts of Belvoir and other projects, and his friend may have also served in the long session of the House of Burgesses discussed below.